Neitirite/SimpleMessageBroker/Documentation.md

 }
 ```
 ##### Creates topic if not exists
-Creates table "YourTopicName" in database
+Creates table "YourTopicName" in database.
 Returns "200" or SQL error
 #### Close topic
 ```JSON